Norvell-git/SteamSystems/README.md

 # steamy
+**WIP** A python program for modelling simple Rankine cycles or steam systems.

-**WIP** Model a simple steam turbine using Willans Line model and IAPWS-IF97 steam tables.
+Model a simple steam turbine using Willans Line model and IAPWS-IF97 steam tables.

 Modelling parameters taken from Sun and Smith 2015 (Performance Modeling of New and Existing Steam Turbines).